cgreenhalgh/wp-postselector/docs/userguide.md

 The plugin also adds a custom type `PostSelector`; this can be used on a tablet or large screen to interactively select posts to include an an app.
 (It is likely to be extended in future to allow posts to also be published.)

 From the admin menu select `PostSelector` > `Add New`.
 Give the PostSelector a title.
-In the `PostSelector Settings` box choose a post category as input and an app as output.
+In the `PostSelector Settings` box choose a post category as input and link selection to `Publish or trash` so that your choices control whether posts are published on not.
 Now `Publish` the PostSelector.

 When you view the PostSelector, below the title and description you should see two buttons: `Open in Browser` and `Open in Browser (readonly)`; click the first, which will open the main PostSelector user interface.

 In the PostSelector interface you should see three "lanes": "No", "?" and "Yes"; if the category has any (published) posts in it then they should appear, initially in the middle lane.

 To see a post in more detail click on it.
 To select a post drag it to the "Yes" lane.
-To save the selection and update the output app click `Save Selection` at the top of the screen.
+To save the selection and update the the posts (i.e. publish or delete them) click `Save Selection` at the top of the screen.
 To load any extra newly published posts click `Refresh`.

 Note: if you don't have suitable permissions then you should be redirected to a readonly version of the PostSelector view (without the `Refresh` and `Save Selection` buttons).